 [N.B.
-As proposed in Section 3 of the BCAP consultation paper published on 15 March 05, this rule and guidance may be amended.]
+As proposed in Section 3 of this consultation paper, this rule may be amended.
+Section 3 contains a draft of the Guidance for the proposed amended rule.]

 Advertisements must not suggest that alcohol has therapeutic qualities nor offer it as a stimulant, sedative, mood-changer or to boost confidence.
 There must be no suggestion that physical or other performance may be improved by alcohol or that it might be indispensable.